Updated · Jun 07, 2023

 These were the most popular streaming platforms which offer titles in HDR.
 FYI Hulu, HBO Now, and Sling TV don’t stream in 4K HDR at all.

-Anyway, if you want a hard copy of a movie and watch it with HDR, here are the players which support 4K HDR.
+Anyway, if you want a hard copy of a movie and watch it with HDR, here are the players that support 4K HDR.

 If you are a fan of discs and want to have a collection of the coolest movies, you can identify if they are HDR easily.
 Each case has an HDR logo on the front.

 Oh, and let’s not forget there are 2.3 billion gamers in the world.
-Most of them would fall in love with HDR gaming, so let’s check out how consoles utilize HDR.
+Most of them would fall in love with HDR gaming, and there already are several gaming monitors that support the format.

 And we all know who else comes back.
 The Terminator was released once again in 2018, this time – in HDR.